In this article:

 There are several differences between the FICO and VantageScore models.
 You could have a VantageScore with just one line of credit to your name, even if it's less than six months old, for instance.
 But you won't have a FICO® Score if you don't.
 Plus, a good VantageScore starts at 700, as opposed to 670 on the FICO® Score range.

 The two scoring models also differ in the ways they weight certain financial behaviors.
 The latest VantageScore version is more similar to FICO® Score 9 than FICO® Score 8, which is still most widely used: It doesn't factor in paid collection accounts and reduces the impact of medical collections on credit scores.
 VantageScore also considers your historical credit utilization, such as how frequently you pay off your balances in full, rather than capturing it only as a snapshot like a FICO® Score does.

 Where Can I Get My FICO® Score?

-Many credit card issuers and banks offer customers free access to one of their FICO credit scores each month.
-It may be included on your billing statement, or you may be required to log in to your account to get your most recent FICO Score.
+Lots of credit card issuers and banks offer customers FICO® Scores for free each month.
+It may be included on your billing statement, or you may be able to log in to your account to get your most recent score.